dlangk/langkilde/posts/2024-05-06-shareholder-value.md

 title: Shareholder Value
 ---

-As a founder, your most important concern should be the obstacle you are overcoming, and the customers you are serving.
-I try to focus as much time as possible on these two things. **What are we solving and for whom?**
+As a founder, your most important concern should be the obstacles you are overcoming, and the customers you are serving.
+I try to focus as much time as possible on these two things.

 But, in order to solve interesting and hard problems, you need to hire a team and potentially buy things.
 For startups there are basically two main ways to get resources: turn a profit, or sell equity.
 You either sell goods and